 As of the report date, Bercen had completed construction of their corporate headquarters and research-and-development and technical-services laboratories and is operational in the facility.
 Under the CEA, Bercen's performance is assessed annually relative to payroll obligations.
-The most recent obligation included the hiring or relocation of 18 generating \$1.6 million in new payroll in 2010.
-Bercen completed the hiring or relocation of 19 personnel sufficient to generate \$1.7 million in new payroll in 2010, exceeding the payroll requirement of \$1.6 million.
-The next obligation includes \$1.6 million in new payroll during 2011.
+The most recent obligation included \$1.6 million in payroll in 2013.
+Bercen generated \$1.7 million in payroll in 2013 exceeding the payroll requirement of \$1.6 million.
+The next obligation includes \$1.6 million in new payroll during 2014.